girgismicheal/Customer-Churn-Classification-using-R/README.md

                      method = "class", parms = list(split = "gini")), extra = 100)
 ```
 ![Customer-churn-Image](Image/Screenshot_9.png)<br>
-> - After fit and plotting the decision tree, the result shows:
+> - After fitting and plotting the decision tree, the result shows:
->   - If the customer contract one or two year then the prediction would be No churn
+>   - If the customer contract is one or two years then the prediction would be No churn
->   - Else we would check the internet service if has DSL or No then No churn.
+>   - Else we would check the internet service if the customer has DSL or No then-No churn.
 >   - Else we check the TotalCharges if greater than 1317 then no churn.
 >   - Else the prediction would be churn.
 #### Using different splitting strategies